calvinlfer/Weather-Manager/README.md

 #### Application
 The application uses Akka HTTP to serve HTTP requests and DynamoDB as the backing store.
 It also interacts with OpenWeather in order to source weather information.
+ScalaCache + Caffeine is also used to cache OpenWeather queries for 30 minutes to minimize latency and bandwidth.

 It uses 3 DynamoDB tables:
 - Member: responsible for member authentication (passwords are bcrypted and then stored)